MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_DEMO.md

 8. In the **Add New Item** dialog window, inside the **Name** textbox type **Logger**, and press **Add**.

-9. In the Logger.cs code window, place the mouse cursor at the end of the using System.Threading.Tasks namespace code, press Enter, and then type the following code:
+9. In the Logger.cs code window, place the mouse cursor at the end of the **System.Threading.Tasks** namespace code, press Enter, and then type the following code:

 ```cs
     using System.IO;